 Aerosol: 1.
 Small droplets or particles suspended in the atmosphere, typically containing sulfur.
 They are usually emitted naturally (e.g. in volcanic eruptions) and as the result of anthropogenic (human) activities such as burning fossil fuels.
 2. The pressurized gas used to propel substances out of a container.

-Aerosol: A finely divided material suspended in air or other gaseous environment.
+Aerosol: A finely divided material suspended in air or other gaseous environments.

 Affected Landfill: Under the Clean Air Act, landfills that meet criteria for capacity, age, and emissions rates set by the EPA.
 They are required to collect and combust their gas emissions.